-Expenses - Expenses are recognized on the accrual basis and include payments for bond principal and capital outlays as expenses.
-GAAP requires expenses to be recognized in the accounting period in which the liability is incurred, if measurable.
-GAAP does not recognize bond principal and capital outlay payments as expenses for proprietary fund types.
+Expenses - Expenses are recognized on the modified accrual basis GAAP requires expenses to be recognized in the accounting period in which the liability is incurred, if measurable.
+GAAP requires depreciation to be expensed.

 Inventories - The cost of inventories of supplies are recorded as expenses at the time the individual items are purchased.
 However, there are inventories of minor plant supplies that are included on the statements of net assets.